Goliath Season 3: A Means to an End

 Stephanie’s lifting of a tortoise from its slow crawl across the road to the safety of the other side is more than just a tortoise surviving in arid conditions, creeping along on its seemingly impossible journey to find water in a desert wilderness.

-The scene takes up less than a minute but it feels much longer and may leave you wondering why it was not cut shorter.
-But the tortoise may be a key symbol of the story, encapsulating the whole legal case in one clever scene.
+The scene takes up less than a minute but it feels longer and may leave you wondering why it was not cut shorter.
+But the tortoise is a key symbol in the story, encapsulating the legal case in one clever scene.

 Goliath Season 3: The weird and the wonderful.
 Why did the tortoise cross the road?